- When will the AAMC start to collect state taxes?

 When will the AAMC start to collect state taxes?

-Beginning in November, the AAMC will start collecting and remitting applicable state and local sales tax at the point of sale on goods and services, such as online and printed publications, subscriptions, consulting fees, surveys, trainings, and workshops.
-With this change, AAMC Services (ERAS, AMCAS, VSLO, FAR, and Convey) will be taxable in Connecticut, the District of Columbia, Hawaii, South Dakota, and Texas starting as early as November 1.
+Beginning in November, the AAMC started collecting and remitting applicable state and local sales tax at the point of sale on goods and services, such as online and printed publications, subscriptions, consulting fees, surveys, trainings, and workshops.
+With this change, AAMC Services (ERAS, AMCAS, VSLO, FAR, and Convey) are taxable in Connecticut, the District of Columbia, Hawaii, South Dakota, and Texas starting on November 1.

 Who will be charged sales tax?

 Each state determines which goods and services are taxable in its jurisdiction.
 For physical goods and services, the purchaser's shipping address will be used to determine if and how they are taxed.
 For all other goods and services – those that are not shipped – the purchaser's billing address will be used to determine tax obligation.
 State sales tax exemption certificates may be presented at the point of sale.

 Why does the AAMC need to collect sales tax?

 The 2018 Supreme Court South Dakota v Wayfair decision gave states the right to require businesses to collect and remit sales tax based on a business’ economic presence (i.e., internet sales) and not just physical presence.
 The Wayfair decision also raised awareness of the obligation to collect and remit state and local sales tax.

 The AAMC is a non-profit organization.
 Why do you need to charge sales tax?

 In most states, the obligation to collect and remit sales tax is determined by the type of goods and services sold rather than the type of entity selling the goods and services.